The simplest way to start a business in the UK is to become self employed. This is also commonly referred to as becoming a sole trader.

 With some types of business, you need to get a licence before you can start working.
 For example, if you want to set up as a taxi driver you will need to apply for a licence from your local authority.

-When you are starting in business the decision on whether to go down the self employment route or to form a limited company is an important one.
+When you are starting a new business the decision on whether to become self employed or to form a limited company is an important one.

-Read our guide – 10 advantages of running your business as a limited company instead of being self employed to find out some of the key differences.
+Read ByteStart’s guide to 10 advantages of running your business as a limited company instead of being self employed to find out some of the key differences between these two business structures.

 You should carefully consider the benefits and drawbacks of the options, and discuss with your accountant before jumping in.